vmordur/resume/README.md

 Loves self-explanatory code and keeping things as simple as then can be.
 Likes to start small and refactor often.
 Thinks tests and code reviews are developers best friends.

-Enjoys both working together with others as well as handling some tasks autonomously.
+Enjoys both working together with others as well as handling tasks autonomously.

 ---------